Kripa0703/Kripa0703/README.md

 # Kripa

 Computer Science Engineering student (B.Tech, 3rd year), building toward machine learning and computer vision — with a preference for projects that ship past the notebook and into something that actually runs.
+Traffic systems turned out to be a good excuse to learn both computer vision and backend engineering at once, which is how AETIS started.

 ### Currently building